hphelion/documentation/devplatform/helion/user/deploy/languages/java/sdk-authentication.md

 <!--PUBLISHED-->

 <!--
-#Authentication With Apache jclouds and HP Helion
+# HP Helion Development Platform: Authentication With Apache jclouds and HP Helion

 The `Identity Service API <https://docs.hpcloud.com/identity>`_ is central to using the APIs for the services by HP Helion.
 Identity Service not only deals with authentication